Nahnamehran/study-planner/README.md

       "plan": { ... }
     }
 ---
+## AI Tools Used -
+**Tool:**Cursor / Groq SDK -
+**Purpose:**
-## AI Tools Used - **Tool:** Cursor / Groq SDK - **Purpose:** Accelerated development, boilerplate generation, and core logic for the AI study planning engine. - **Prompts Used:** 1.
-"Create a detailed, day-by-day study schedule for a student...
+Accelerated development, boilerplate generation, and core logic for the AI study planning engine. - **Prompts Used:**
+1. "Create a detailed, day-by-day study schedule for a student...
 Return ONLY a raw JSON object."
 2. "Include manageable study sessions each day with time suggested for each topic."
 3. "Add short breaks and periodic review/revision sessions."
 ---
+## Team Contributions -
+**Nahna Mehran:**
-## Team Contributions - **Nahna Mehran:** Frontend Interface, React Logic - **Mamo Collage:** AI Integration, Prompt Engineering
+Frontend Interface, React Logic -
+**Mamo Collage:**
+AI Integration, Prompt Engineering
 ---
 ## License This project is licensed under the MIT License. **Made with ❤️ at TinkerHub**